-Canon M100 versus Nikon D5600
+Canon M100 vs Nikon D5600

-The Canon EOS M100 and the Nikon D5600 are two digital cameras that were announced, respectively, in August 2017 and November 2016.
+The Canon EOS M100 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in August 2017 and November 2016.
 The M100 is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably larger (66 percent) than the Canon M100.
 Moreover, the D5600 is substantially heavier (54 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.